karleflanagan/stat100F21/pages/faqs.md

 </p>
 <div class="collapse" id="faq18">
   <div class="card card-body">
-    <p>A: <i>Once you log into <a href="{{ site.data.info.office-hours.link }}" target="\_blank">{{ site.data.info.office-hours.location }}</a>, let the TAs or instructor know when you need help.
+    <p>A: <i>Once you walk into SCD 0060 in the Siebel Center for Design, let the TAs or instructor know when you need help.
 Feel free to ask the TAs and instructors any questions, but make sure you have at least looked at and attempted the problem before asking about it.
 TAs are not responsible for giving lectures but can help clarify concepts and answer questions students have on HW.
 </i></p>
   </div>
 </div>